tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *Yet while I dreamed of monsters and meanings, the hours slipped away unnoticed.
 The moon, peeking through passing clouds, blinked once more—and the weight of the world returned to my shoulders.
 I said I must go.
 Father would be waiting.*

-*The Hare seemed sorrowful, but understanding.
+*The Hare seemed glum, but understanding.
 He asked, in his gentle way, whether I might write him a companion—someone to stay with him while I was gone.
 Not a girl, like myself, but a rougher sort.
-A boy with dirt under his nails and a house in the woods.
-Someone who could build things.
-Protect things.*
+A young man with dirt under his nails who could build things.
+A house, perhaps.
+One that we could all live in, far from the dreariness of Father.*

 *I told him I would try.*